CiscoSE/ucs-telegraf-monitor/README.md

 cat <<EOF > /etc/telegraf/telegraf.conf
 [global_tags]
 [agent]
-  # This is not the default, and you can set it to how often you want to pull your servers.
+  # This is not the default, and you can set it to how often you want to poll your servers.
   interval = "30s"
   round_interval = true
   metric_batch_size = 1000